awongng/PE/README.md

 ## Documentation

-Additionnal documentation can be found in the [Docs](./Docs/) folder.
+Additional documentation can be found in the [Docs](./Docs/) folder.

-* [Implementation](./Docs/Implementation.md) : How the work is implemented and notes for developpers
+* [Implementation](./Docs/Implementation.md) : How the work is implemented and notes for developers
 * [Usage](./Docs/Usage.md) : How to use the existing work
 * [Security of the implementation](./Docs/Security.md) : Considerations on the security of the work, vulnerabilities and counter-measures